bswck/configzen/README.md

 39
 ```

-### Parser directives
+### Preprocessing directives
-_configzen_ allows you to use 'parser directives' in your configuration files,
+_configzen_ allows you to use built-in preprocessing directives in your configuration files,
-which can be used to import other configuration files in order to extend your base configuration.
+offering features such as importing other configuration files in order to extend
+your base configuration without writing any code.

 This way, you can write your configuration in a modular way, and avoid repeating yourself.